 This article takes up moral reasoning as a species of practical reasoning – that is, as a type of reasoning directed towards deciding what to do and, when successful, issuing in an intention (see entry on practical reason).
 Of course, we also reason theoretically about what morality requires of us; but the nature of purely theoretical reasoning about ethics is adequately addressed in the various articles on ethics.
 It is also true that, on some understandings, moral reasoning directed towards deciding what to do involves forming judgments about what one ought, morally, to do.
 On these understandings, asking what one ought (morally) to do can be a practical question, a certain way of asking about what to do.
 (See section 1.5 on the question of whether this is a distinctive practical question.)
 In order to do justice to the full range of philosophical views about moral reasoning, we will need to have a capacious understanding of what counts as a moral question.
 For instance, since a prominent position about moral reasoning is that the relevant considerations are not codifiable, we would beg a central question if we here defined “morality” as involving codifiable principles or rules.
 For present purposes, we may understand issues about what is right or wrong, or virtuous or vicious, as raising moral questions.

-When we are faced with moral questions in daily life, just as when we are faced with child-rearing, agricultural, and business questions, sometimes we act impulsively or instinctively and sometimes we pause to reason, not just about what to do, but about what we ought to do.
+Even when moral questions explicitly arise in daily life, just as when we are faced with child-rearing, agricultural, and business questions, sometimes we act impulsively or instinctively rather than pausing to reason, not just about what to do, but about what we ought to do.
 Jean-Paul Sartre described a case of one of his students who came to him in occupied Paris during World War II, asking advice about whether to stay by his mother, who otherwise would have been left alone, or rather to go join the forces of the Free French, then massing in England (Sartre 1975).
-In the capacious sense just described, this is probably a moral question; and the young man paused long enough to ask Sartre's advice.
+In the capacious sense just described, this is probably a moral question; and the young man paused long enough to ask Sartre’s advice.
 Does that mean that this young man was reasoning about his practical question?
 Not necessarily.
 Indeed, Sartre used the case to expound his skepticism about the possibility of addressing such a practical question by reasoning.
 But what is reasoning?

-To start with the mildest departure from norms of reasoning: our thinking, including our moral thinking, is often not explicit.
+Our thinking, including our moral thinking, is often not explicit.
 We could say that we also reason tacitly, thinking in much the same way as during explicit reasoning, but without any explicit attempt to reach well-supported answers.
 In some situations, even moral ones, we might be ill-advised to attempt to answer our practical questions by explicit reasoning.
-In others, it might even be a mistake to reason tacitly — because, say, we face a pressing emergency.
+In others, it might even be a mistake to reason tacitly – because, say, we face a pressing emergency.
+“Sometimes we should not deliberate about what to do, and just drive” (Arpaly and Schroeder 2014, 50).
 Yet even if we are not called upon to think through our options in all situations, and even if sometimes it would be positively better if we did not, still, if we are called upon to do so, then we should conduct our thinking responsibly: we should reason.

 Recent work in empirical ethics has indicated that even when we are called upon to reason morally, we often do so badly.
 When asked to give reasons for our moral intuitions, we are often “dumbfounded,” finding nothing to say in their defense (Haidt 2001).
 Our thinking about hypothetical moral scenarios has been shown to be highly sensitive to arbitrary variations, such as in the order of presentation.
 Even professional philosophers have been found to be prone to such lapses of clear thinking (e.g., Schwitzgebel & Cushman 2012).
-Some of our dumbfounding and confusion has been laid at the feet of our having both a fast, more emotional way of processing moral stimuli and a slow, more cognitive way (e.g., Greene 2007).
+Some of our dumbfounding and confusion has been laid at the feet of our having both a fast, more emotional way of processing moral stimuli and a slow, more cognitive way (e.g., Greene 2014).
 An alternative explanation of moral dumbfounding looks to social norms of moral reasoning (Sneddon 2007).
-And a more optimistic reaction to our confusion sees our established patterns of “moral consistency reasoning” as being well-suited to cope with the clashing input generated by our fast and slow systems (Campbell & Kumar 2012).
+And a more optimistic reaction to our confusion sees our established patterns of “moral consistency reasoning” as being well-suited to cope with the clashing input generated by our fast and slow systems (Campbell & Kumar 2012) or as constituting “a flexible learning system that generates and updates a multidimensional evaluative landscape to guide decision and action” (Railton, 2014, 813).

 Eventually, such empirical work on our moral reasoning may yield revisions in our norms of moral reasoning.
 This has not yet happened.
 This article is principally concerned with philosophical issues posed by our current norms of moral reasoning.
 For example, given those norms and assuming that they are more or less followed, how do moral considerations enter into moral reasoning, get sorted out by it when they clash, and lead to action?
 And what do those norms indicate about what we ought to do do?